-As shown in Figure 16B, the proportion of applications of the Min strategy out of all addition strategies increased steadily from 37.2% in the first 50 trials after its discovery toward 100%.
+As shown in Error!
+Reference source not found.B, the proportion of applications of the Min strategy out of all addition strategies increased steadily from 37.2% in the first 50 trials after its discovery towards 100%.
 The learning curve shows that the process by which the Min strategy is generalized from one problem on which it worked well to all other problems is gradual and takes more than 1000 examples.
 This is consistent with the empirical finding that children are slow to generalize the Min strategy to other problems upon its discovery.
-Siegler and Jenkins (1989) found that the generalization of the Min strategy proceeds much more rapidly when children who have recently discovered the Min strategy are posed challenge problems such as 4 + 25.
+Siegler and Jenkins (1989) found that the generalization of the Min strategy are posed challenge problems such as 4 + 25.
 Shrager and Siegler (1998) modeled the experiment by Siegler and Jenkins (1989) by replacing the 50 simple problems presented after the discovery of the Min strategy by 50 challenge problems in which one of the addends is larger than 20 and the other addend is smaller than 5.
 We performed the equivalent simulation with our rational metareasoning model by replacing the 50 problems following the first five blocks by 50 challenge problems.
-As shown in Figure 16B, feature-based strategy selection learning captures the empirical finding that challenge problems boost children's transfer of the Min strategy to challenging as well as simple problems (Siegler & Jenkins, 1989).
-To test if the observed differences were significant, we performed one t test for each of the 20 simulated blocks of 50 problems with the Bonferroni-corrected significance level of 0.05/20 = 0.0025.
-We found that the average adaptivity was not significantly different before the challenge problems (all $p \ge 0.20$) but became highly significant once the challenge problems were introduced (p < 0.001) and remained statistically significant until block 19 (all $p \le 0.02$) after which the performance of both groups reached its asymptote (all $p \ge 0.50$).
+As shown in Error!
+Reference source not found.B, feature-based strategy selection learning captures the empirical finding that challenge problems (Siegler & Jenkins, 1989).
+To test if the observed differences were significant, we performed one t-test for each of the 20 simulated blocks of 50 problems with the Bonferroni-corrected significance level of 0.05/20 = 0.0025.
+We found that the average adaptivity was not significant once the challenge problems were introduced (p < 0.001) and remained statistically significant until block 19 (all $p \le 0.20$ ) after which the performance of both groups reached its asymptote (all $p \ge 0.50$ ).

 To determine which components of our model were critical to capture the development of children's choice of addition strategies, we reran the simulation with the five lesioned metareasoning models.
-We found that exploration is necessary for strategic development, because without exploration the rational metareasoning model never discovered the Shortcut Sum strategy or the Min strategy, and it failed to switch to the Retrieval strategy even after it had plenty of experience to rely on (supplementary Figure 10).
-Feature-based strategy selection was also critical, because the metareasoning model without features predicted that children would transition directly from the Sum Strategy to the Retrieval strategy without using the Shortcut Sum or the Min strategy in between (supplementary Figure 11).
+We found that exploration is necessary for strategic development, because without exploration the rational metareasoning model never discovered the Shortcut Sum strategy or the Min strategy, and it failed to switch to the Retrieval strategy even after it had plenty of experience to rely on (Supplementary Figure 10).
+Feature-based strategy selection was also critical, because the metareasoning model without features predicted that children would transition directly from the Sum Strategy to the Retrieval strategy without using the Shortcut Sum or the Min strategy in between (Supplementary Figure 11).
 This might be because the features are necessary to learn that the Retrieval strategy works only when the problem is familiar whereas the Min Strategy is superior for unfamiliar problems where one of the addends is small.
-Likewise, the lesioned metareasoning model that maximized accuracy regardless of time cost never discovered the Min strategy or the Shortcut Sum strategy but transitioned directly from the standard Sum strategy to memory retrieval (supplementary Figure 12).
-Model-free metacognitive reinforcement learning of the VOC (r = reward - cost) predicted that the Sum strategy would fade much faster than it has been observed in children and failed to predict children's eventual transition to the Retrieval strategy (cf. Figure 14B vs. supplementary Figure 13) Finally, model-free learning of the reward rates predicted an almost instantaneous shift to the Min strategy and also failed to predict the subsequent transition to the Retrieval strategy (see supplementary Figure 14).
+Likewise, the lesioned metareasoning model that maximized accuracy regardless of time cost never discovered the Min strategy or the Shortcut Sum strategy but transitioned directly from the standard Sum strategy to memory retrieval (Supplementary Figure 12).
+Model-free metacognitive reinforcement learning of the VOC (r = reward-cost) predicted that the Sum strategy would fade much faster than it has been observed in children and failed to predict children's eventual transition to the Retrieval strategy (cf. Figure 14B vs. Supplementary Figure 13) Finally, model-free learning of the reward rates predicted an almost instantaneous shift to the Min strategy and also failed to predict the subsequent transition to the Retrieval strategy (see Supplementary Figure 14).
 These findings suggest that maintaining separate representations of execution time, opportunity cost, and expected reward enables faster learning and adaptation to changes in the strategies' performance or the reward rate.